Enterprise ICT Governance

 The following Queensland Health system governance principles will be considered in the application of this Health Service Directive:

-- Consistency with the Hospital and Health Boards Act 2011: maintain consistency with system roles, accountabilities and authorities for the Director-General, Deputy Directors-General, Hospital and Health Service Chief Executives and Hospital and Health Service Boards under legislation.
+- Consistency with the Hospital and Health Boards Act: maintain consistency with system roles, accountabilities and authorities for the Director-General, Deputy Directors-General, Hospital and Health Service Chief Executives and Hospital and Health Service Boards under legislation.

-- Federated to Networked system governance: to promote mutual reciprocity, and value creation alliances between peers and partners including Hospital and Health Services, Department of Health and the Queensland Ambulance Service.
+- Federated to networked system governance: to promote mutual reciprocity, and value creation alliances between peers and partners, including HHSs, Department of Health and the Queensland Ambulance Service.

-- Engagement between Hospital and Health Services, Department of Health and Queensland Ambulance Service: to develop common ground, mutual respect, understanding, and an active investment in relationship capital.
+- Engagement between HHSs, Department of Health and Queensland Ambulance Service: to develop common ground, mutual respect, understanding, and an active investment in relationship capital.

 - Transparency: better decisions are made when reducing “information asymmetry”.
 Ensure all parties have all the information.

-- Pursuit of Value: advice and decision are made with the view to getting the best outcome at lowest cost for Queenslanders – consumers, patients and families.
+- Pursuit of value: advice and decisions are made with the view to getting the best outcome at the lowest cost for Queenslanders – consumers, patients and families.

 - Partnership: Queensland Health as part of a much broader health and social care ecosystem.
 We need to work with other delivery partners to get the best outcome for Queenslanders.

-- Consumers and Clinician engagement: Services will be best when co-designed with those who deliver and receive them.
+- Consumers and Clinician engagement: Better service delivery when co-designed with those who deliver and receive them.

 Outcomes

-- improved traceability of local policies, standards and procedures to both health system and local requirements
+- improved traceability of local policies, standards and procedures to both the health system and local requirements.

 Mandatory requirements

-- Queensland Health digital policy will be developed to support the implementation of digital and ICT capabilities that mitigate risk or provide benefit to the health system.
+- Queensland Health digital policies will be developed to support the implementation of digital and ICT capabilities that mitigate risk or provide benefit to the health system.

-- All Queensland Health digital policies will be developed using co-design processes in full consultation with HHSs and the Department of Health and align to the principles above.
+- All Queensland Health digital policies will be developed using co-design processes in full consultation with HHSs and the Department of Health and aligned to the principles above.

-- The endorsement and approval of Queensland Health digital policy will follow the process outlined in Schedules 1 and 2.
+- The endorsement and approval of Queensland Health digital policies will follow the process outlined in Schedules 1 and 2.

-- Digital policies, standards and guidelines developed with application to Queensland Health will operate in a hierarchy as defined in the Queensland Health ICT Policy Framework in Schedule 3.
+- Digital policies developed with application to Queensland Health will operate in a hierarchy as defined in the Queensland Health ICT Policy Framework in Schedule 3.

-- New Queensland Health digital policy will be communicated to all HHSs, and the Department, following the Communication Plan outlined in Schedule 4 and published on the Queensland Health ICT Policies site.
+- All Queensland Health digital policies will be communicated to all HHSs and Department of Health divisions, following the communication channels outlined in Schedule 4 and published on the Queensland Health ICT policies site.

 Related or governing legislation, policy and agreements